Ishikadev03/Computer-Network--Lab-Experiments/Experiment-1/Readme.md

 🎯 Objective:
 - To understand the working of multiple access protocols

--To implement Pure ALOHA, Slotted ALOHA, CSMA/CD, and CSMA/CA
+- To implement Pure ALOHA, Slotted ALOHA, CSMA/CD, and CSMA/CA

--To observe collisions and retransmissions
+- To observe collisions and retransmissions

--To compare efficiency under different network conditions
+- To compare efficiency under different network conditions

 📖 Theory:
 🔹 Pure ALOHA